NREL/WETOStack/_sources/software_dev/best_practices.md

 This practice is enabled by constructing a system of quality check infrastructure that gives maintainers the confidence to accept a change and release immediately.
 The "continuous" aspect refers to the automated nature of the quality check systems.
-Ideally, full continuous integration requires all characteristics and potential impacts of a code change are tested and validated automatically and without human input, such as the following:
+Ideally, full continuous integration requires that all characteristics and potential impacts of a code change are tested and validated automatically and without human input, such as the following:
 - Requiring new code is covered by unit tests, integration tests, and regression tests